 That fish made five or six searing runs, and the Canyon reel performed flawlessly.
 I highly recommend Canyon reels, which are made in New Jersey, if you enjoy big fish on light tackle.

-This summer on Hilton Head Island, the king bite is on!
+This summer on Hilton Head Island, get to fishing, because the king bite is on!